rxm562/TCRA/docs/source/intro.rst

    :scale: 25%
    :alt: Logo

-**Tropical Cyclone Risk Analysis [TCRA]** is a Python package that allows developing scenario-based tropical cyclone risk analysis of buildings and electrical network system.
-This tool allows to perform hazard analysis based on historical cyclone track, damage analysis given the intensity estimated through scenario cyclone track, monte-carlo simulation for prioritizing the damaged structures for rehabilitaiton, and recovery simulation.
+** Tropical Cyclone Risk Analysis [TCRA]** is a Python package that allows for the development of scenario-based tropical cyclone risk analysis of buildings and Electrical Power Network (EPN).
+This tool performs scenario-hazard analysis based on historical or simulated cyclone tracks, fragility-based damage analysis, damage ratio analysis, loss estimation, recovery simulation of damaged structures, and social impact assessments on the community.
+It also enables decision-makers to make rehabilitation decisions and perform rehabilitation scenario analysis.

 Introduction to TCRA
 -------------------------------